 The human body is wonderfully made and resilient enough to get energy from either carbs or fats — for most people.
 But there are certain genetic mutations that can cause people not to burn fat for energy as efficiently.

 Short Chain Acyl-CoA Dehydrogenase Deficiency (SCADD) is a disorder of fatty acid oxidation and mitochondrial energy production.
-Think back to high school biology class when you learned that the mitochondria are the cellular “powerhouse”, making ATP or energy for our body.
-That process of ATP production can begin with either glucose (sugar) or fatty acids.
+Think back to high school biology class when you learned that the mitochondria are the cellular “powerhouse”, making A/TP or energy for our body.
+That process of A/TP production can begin with either glucose (a sugar) or fatty acids.
 Glycolysis breaks down the glucose into two pyruvate molecules, which are then transformed into acetyl-CoA.
-Fatty acids also can be used to create acetyl-CoA, which begins the Kreb’s cycle, and a deficiency of the enzyme makes it harder for an individual to use fatty acids for fuel.
+Fatty acids also can be used to create acetyl-CoA, which begins the Kreb’s cycle and the rest of mitochondrial energy production.

 SCAD deficiency – more information and studies

 Infants diagnosed with SCADD have symptoms that can include hypoglycemia, lack of energy, vomiting, poor feeding, seizures, poor muscle tone, developmental delays and failure to grow/thrive.

 Some newborn screenings now look for SCADD.
 Increased screening has led to now understanding that a lot of infants who carry the pathogenic alleles do not have major SCADD symptoms and no treatment is needed.